3vanDrop/python/PySerial Communication/README.md

 - Using python 3+

 ### PIP -  Install the requirements
-- Pip installed and ready to use.
+- PIP shall be installed and ready to use.
+- Install PySerial Lib by running:
 ```Shell
 pip install pyserial
 ```